bobanum/RestInPeace/README.md

 Depending on the design of RestInPeace, it might require some configuration.
 Check the module's documentation for any configuration steps or required settings.
 Configuration may involve specifying database connection details, API routing, or other customization options.

-## Step 5: Autoload the Composer Dependencies
+## Step 5: Autoload the composer dependencies

 Ensure that you have autoloaded the Composer dependencies in your project.
 If your project doesn't already have an autoload file (usually named `vendor/autoload.php`), make sure to include it in your project files: